NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 nodata-value (default = NaN)
     Pixels with values less than or equal to this number are treated as no-data.
 This overrides the nodata values from input images.
-Must be non-negative.

 stddev-mask-kernel (*integer*) (default = -1)
     Size of kernel to be used in standard deviation filtering of input